LukaszGr/CV/README.md

 ## Lukasz Grychowski

-I am born again coder with passion for learning and creating.
-For most of my professional life I have been selling maps in the largest and oldest map shop in the world.
+I am a born again coder with passion for learning and creating.
+For most of my professional life I sold maps in the largest and oldest map shop in the world.
 Now, I am thrilled to start anew as a web developer driven by hunger to learn more and more.
 I am looking for an entry level developer job with a focus on continual learning, making code beautiful, and TDD.

 ## Skills

-#### This Skill
+#### Fast Learner

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Experience
 - Achievements